 5. Miscellaneous: Promote and develop activities related to its sport; and

-6. Operating procedures: Have a set of written operating procedures on file with National Office Management, which shall provide copies to the Law & Legislation Committee chair.
+6. Operating procedures: Have a set of written operating procedures on file with National Office Management, which shall provide copies to the Board and Law & Legislation Committee.
 These procedures shall not conflict with the provisions of the USATF Bylaws and Operating Regulations.
-Any modification of the committee’s operating procedures shall be promptly reported to National Office Management, which shall send a copy to the Law & Legislation Committee chair.
+Any modification of the committee’s operating procedures shall be promptly reported to National Office Management, which shall send a copy to the Board and Law & Legislation Committee.
 These operating procedures shall be included in the Governance Handbook and be made available at Annual Meetings.
 Any USATF member may request a copy of these procedures from National Office Management.

 REGULATION 12